lilNewbie/lilNewbie/README.md

 - 👋 Hi, I’m @lilNewbie
-- 👀 I’m interested in coding and drawing
+- 👀 I’m interested in coding, solving suduko puzzles, playing solitaire and sketching.
 - 🌱 I’m currently learning JS and React.js.
 -  ✔ I have learnt Python, HTML and CSS, C, C++ and Java.
 - 🔺 I prefer coding using Python but C++ works too.
+- 🧠 I am interested in exploring the sphere of Data Science too.
 - 💞️ I’m looking forward to expand my knowledge and work on projects.